Brent McClanahan: Regular season

+Playoffs

 Personal life

 Brent played football for Arizona State University prior to playing professionally.

 Brent is now a Computer Applications teacher at his alma mater South High School and has two daughters and two sons that attended South High as well.
 One of his two sons, Brent II is currently living in California.

 He has earned bachelor's degrees in agribusiness and business administration, and a masters in curriculum education.
 He earned his teaching credential from CSU Bakersfield.

 He has been awarded the NFL Teacher of the Year and has been inducted into the Bob Elias Hall of Fame and the South High School Hall of Fame.